CincellaDegliAiazzi/node-red-find-plus/README.md

 # Find+ for Node-RED

-**Find+** is an experimental editor plug-in that adds an independent advanced search sidebar to Node-RED.
+**Find+** is an editor plug-in that adds an independent advanced search sidebar to Node-RED.
 It does not replace or modify the built-in search.

 It was created for large Node-RED projects, where the built-in search can make it difficult to isolate specific values across many flows, node properties and thousands of lines of Function code.
 Find+ provides more precise search modes and clearer result navigation, making relevant matches easier to identify.